-Katsys, Ludmila, and Chrys each walked out of the changing rooms showing off the outfits they had chosen.
+Katsys, Ludmila, and Chrys each walked out of the changing rooms, showing off the attire they had chosen.
 Currently, I found myself clothes shopping with them, as they had expressed an interest in getting outfits that aligned more with their fighting styles.

 After the chaos that had happened from the Mapo Tofu dish, I felt a need to walk away from experimentation for a little bit.
 Going to town with the girls was an excuse for a change of pace, though I did promise to hang out with them.